super8989/tweeter/README.md

 # Tweeter Project

-A simple single-page AJAX-based Twitter close built using HTML5, CSS3, JS and jQuery to practice front-end with pre-built Node, Express and MongoDB on the back-end.
+A simple single-page AJAX-based Twitter clone built using HTML5, CSS3, JS and jQuery to practice front-end with pre-built Node, Express and MongoDB on the back-end.

 ## Features